-In the reporting period the overall rationale, main needs and objectives of the action remained the same; no significant changes.
+In the reporting period the overall rationale, main needs and objectives of the action remained the same; with no significant changes.
+The project was no-cost extended for additional 4 months, and the Result 1 Indicator 1 was increased to at least 1800.